 Housing & Meals

 Housing is included in the study abroad program fee.
 In Paris, students live either with a Parisian host or in hotel apartments.
 Staying with a host is strongly encouraged as this allows students to fully experience the local culture and practice speaking French every day.
 The program fee includes breakfast every day and one light lunch every day of the week.
 All other meals are the responsibility of the student.
 Each housing includes a kitchenette and food markets are within walking distance.
 During excursions, all meals are provided.
 Students with disabilities that need more information about the residence hotel and the neighborhood, or students who wish to communicate supplementary information about their needs should contact CIEE prior to the program.
 Local consultants communicate directly with students with disabilities to ensure that they have full information about accommodations.

-While in Seville, students may choose to reside in a residencia or a homestay.
+While in Seville, students will participate in a homestay.
 Housing, all meals and laundry privileges are included for students living in Spanish-speaking private homes.
-Students choosing the residencia option are provided with all meals except Sunday lunch.
-Laundry services are also the responsibility of the student in the residencia.
 Given the size of the city all students should expect to use public transportation to commute from their place of residence to their classes.

 An intensive mandatory multi-day study abroad orientation session takes place at the beginning of both Session I and Session II.
 Orientation activities help students master the practical details of daily life in Paris and Seville.
 Activities include welcome dinners; walking tours of downtown Paris and Seville; and sessions on practical matters, cultural differences, safety, and academics.
 Ongoing support is provided on an individual and group basis throughout the program.